beliveau-lab/lightsheet-analysis-pipeline/README.md

 - TODO: discuss spark and dask dashboard access
 - TODO: add an environment.yaml file to the repo
 - TODO: add dry run command line option to submit_snakemake.sh
+- TODO: add information to run_pipeline.sh to run the pipeline with a single command